spbgzh/artificial-intelligence-system/README.md

 ## Lab4

+Using Neural Networks to deal with problems(Function and Dataset).
-There are 2 part of work, for each one you need to chang given hyperparameters and try to reach max accuracy value.
+There are 2 part of work, for each one you need to change given hyperparameters and try to reach max accuracy value.

 ## Neural Networks